smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/lab-1.1-studio-on-boarding.md

 ***

-Now that you have a good grasp on the building your own machine learning models with the Amazon SageMaker SDK, it's time to implement it yourself!
+Now that you have a good grasp on building your own machine learning models with the Amazon SageMaker SDK, it's time to implement it yourself!
 In this challenge, you'll use what you've learned to migrate an existing notebook that performs classification of MNIST DIGITS images using Keras to Amazon SageMaker model training and deploy it as a real-time inference endpoint deployment.

 #### Prerequisites